jfrog/terraform-provider-artifactory/docs/resources/virtual_npm_repository.md

 * `description` - (Optional)
 * `notes` - (Optional)
 * `retrieval_cache_period_seconds` - (Optional, Default: `7200`) This value refers to the number of seconds to cache metadata files before checking for newer versions on aggregated repositories.
 A value of 0 indicates no caching.
+* `external_dependencies_enabled` - (Optional) When set, external dependencies are rewritten.
+Default value is false.
+* `external_dependencies_remote_repo` - (Optional) The remote repository aggregated by this virtual repository in which the external dependency will be cached.
+* `external_dependencies_patterns` - (Optional) An Allow List of Ant-style path expressions that specify where external dependencies may be downloaded from.
+By default, this is set to ** which means that dependencies may be downloaded from any external source.

 ## Import